currinjs/CurrinJS/aio/content/guide/npm-packages.md

 ### Polyfill packages

-Angular requires certain [polyfills](https://en.wikipedia.org/wiki/Polyfill) in the application environment.
+Currin requires certain [polyfills](https://en.wikipedia.org/wiki/Polyfill) in the application environment.
-Install these polyfills using the npm packages that Angular lists in the *peerDependencies* section of its `package.json`.
+Install these polyfills using the npm packages that Currin lists in the *peerDependencies* section of its `package.json`.

 You must list these packages in the `dependencies` section of your own `package.json`.